evolvedbinary/hsg-project-wiki/Setup.md

         npm install -g gulp bower

     When prompted, enter the password for your user account.

-You will now find eXist-db, oXygen XML Editor, and GitHub Desktop in the `Applications` folder of your home directory (e.g., `/Users/Joe/Applications`, not in the top level `/Applications` directory).
-To find the application in Finder, select `Go > Home > Applications`.
-Drag the eXist-db, oXygen XML Editor, and GitHub Desktop icons into your Dock so you can always get to them easily.
+1. eXist-db, oXygen XML Editor, and GitHub Desktop are now installed!
+To find them, go to the finder Finder, and select `Go > Applications`.

+1. Drag the eXist-db, oXygen XML Editor, and GitHub Desktop icons into your Dock so you can always get to them easily. (oXygen's is inside a folder of the same name.)

 ## Prepare oXygen and eXist